wvabrinskas/Neuron/README.md

 ```

 ### GAN Data Analysis
 A GAN will attempt to map between one distrubition to another.
-You can see below the input distribution is a normal even distribution while the output distribution from the GAN is a gassian distribution.
+You can see below the input distribution is a normal even distribution while the output distribution from the GAN is a gaussian distribution.

 <img width="600" src="images/input_gan.png">
 <img width="600" src="images/output_gan.png">